-Ten years ago, things were very different in English football.
-Manchester United won their 10th Premier League title under Sir Alex Ferguson, Manchester City finished ninth with Sven Goran Eriksson in charge and Leicester City were on the verge of relegation to League One.
+Back in 2008, things were very different in English football.
+Manchester United won their 10th Premier League title under Sir Alex Ferguson, Manchester City finished ninth with Sven Goran Eriksson in charge, and Leicester City were relegated to League One.

-We’ve taken a look back at the side that took to the field that day, and found out what they’re up to now.
+We’ve taken a look back at the Foxes side that took to the field that day to see what happened next.

 Arriving in England in 2004 from native Australia, an impressive debut season with Bradford City saw Henderson sign for Leicester the following summer – “a club on the up”, according to the goalkeeper.